🦺

 Adaptable Abodes, LLC

-Adaptable Abodes helps seniors and people with disabilities live safely, comfortably, and independently at home.
-Whether you’re planning a remodel, aging in place, or seeking creative housing solutions, we’re here to help your home grow with you - not against you.
+Adaptable Abodes helps older adults and people with disabilities live safely, comfortably, and independently at home.
+Whether you’re planning ahead, facing a new diagnosis, or remodeling after a life change, we’re here to help your home grow with you - not against you.

-Based in Portland, Oregon & Vancouver, Washington – serving clients virtually nationwide.
+Based in Portland, Oregon & Vancouver, Washington – proudly serving clients virtually nationwide.

 📞 Call (503) 673-6299 for a FREE 15-minute consult